 - Learn about the agencies currently under Sunset review.
 The Sunset Commission begins a new review cycle every two years in the fall in odd-numbered years.
 Sunset posts a list of agencies under review on its website, along with the required self-evaluation reports (SER) submitted by each agency in the current review cycle.
 In the SER, agencies describe their mission, functions, and programs, provide operational and performance data, and identify potential issues and opportunities for change through the Sunset process.
-The website also contains historical reports from previous Sunset reviews of the agencies dating back to 1978. - Provide comments to Sunset staff.
+The website also contains historical reports from previous Sunset reviews of the agencies - Provide comments to Sunset staff.
 Sunset staff actively seeks input when reviewing an agency.
 Interested persons and organizations may confidentially share their concerns and ideas about the agency with Sunset staff before the Sunset staff report is published.
 The Sunset website provides the project manager's contact information and has a confidential public comment form that goes directly to Sunset staff.
-Comments provided to Sunset staff during this phase are confidential and are not published or forwarded to the agency or the Sunset Commission members or their offices.
+Comments provided to Sunset staff during this phase are confidential and - Read the Sunset reports.

-• Read the Sunset reports.
 At the end of each agency's staff review, Sunset publishes an independent staff report with recommendations to the Sunset Commission.
 Sunset updates each agency's report with new information twice during the review process, first with the Sunset Commission's decisions on the recommendations from staff and the public, and later with the Legislature's final actions on the agency's Sunset bill.
 In addition to the individual agency reports, Sunset publishes two summary reports, one at the beginning of the regular legislative session and one at the end.